SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.02.md

 For example, [OmniFlatten [246]](../../Models/SpeechLM/2024.10.23_OmniFlatten.md); employs modality alignment, half-duplex dialogue learning, and full-duplex dialogue learning, along with a flattening-style standardization of text and speech tokens, to achieve duplex, text-free speech dialogue during inference.
 Similar approaches include [SyncLLM [203]](../../Models/SpeechLM/2024.09.23_SyncLLM.md).

-## 2.4·Summary
+## 2.4·Summary: 总结

 In this section, we have provided a general overview of current end-to-end spoken dialogue systems.
 However, these systems differ significantly in their speech representations, training paradigm, model architectures and generation strategy.
-In Section \ref{section3} and \ref{section4}, we will present a detailed classification followed by our discussions at the end of each section.
+In [Section.03](Sec.03.md) and [Section.04](Sec.04.md), we will present a detailed classification followed by our discussions at the end of each section.